bitplane/ansi_stdio/README.md

 * `ansi-quantize` - terminal filter to help you strip out log dump noise from asciinema recordings.
 Currently doesn't do a very good job of it, due to not having char-level diffs.
+* `ansi-fonts` - lists available monospace fonts on the system.

 ## Design